HamzaaJavaid/stripe_payment_flutter/README.md

 ## Pre-requisit

-This project might need your stripe account which will give you access to Publisher and Secret key which you'll use in project later.
+This project might need your stripe account which will give you access to Publisher and Secret key which you'll use in project later .

 - [Stripe Package](https://pub.dev/packages/flutter_stripe)